 “The ones you love the most are always the ones that hurt you the most”

-The South Korean political period horror, written by Kim Eun-hee and directed by Kim Seong-hun [Tunnel], first aired on January 25th 2019.
-The story is based on the 2014 webcomic series Land of The Gods, also written by Kim Eun-hee.
+The South Korean political period horror series Kingdom first aired on January 25th 2019.
+The story is based on the 2014 webcomic series Land of The Gods.
 The plot revolves around the treasonous Crown Prince, Lee Chang (Ji-Hoon Ju), as he tries to quell the spread of a zombie plague threatening to consume the kingdom.

 Every character has an arc and never strays from it, binding the fictional theme into something eerily believable.
-When you least expect it, the show pounces on you – asking uncomfortably ethical questions.
+When you least expect it, the series pounces on you, asking uncomfortably ethical questions.
 And yet, you find yourself unable to squirming away.
-Because of the natural balance of themes and engaging dilemmas, the show easily draws in a wide audience, promising many sleepless nights.
+Because of the natural balance of themes and engaging dilemmas, the series easily draws in a wide audience, promising many sleepless nights.
 The only downside of the series is that there are only ten episodes in a season.